Your AI agent got stuck at 2am. It didn't know you were asleep.

 You're back soon

-Your agent hits a decision point while you're in a 30-minute meeting.
-HeadsDown says: "back in 22 minutes."
-The agent parks the question, continues other work, and asks you the moment you return.
+Your agent hits a decision while you are in a meeting.
+HeadsDown says "back in 22 minutes," so the agent keeps moving and asks at the right moment.

 No notification needed.
 No wasted time.